 - Why are Startup Applications only available in the GNOME Tweaks application?
 This is a basic setting, not a significant alteration.

-- I don't personally care that much, but it would be nice if they finally added thumbnails to the file picker dialog.
+- It would be nice if they finally added thumbnails to the file picker dialog.